White-collar crime: Organized transnational crime

+Red-collar crime

+When a white-collar criminal turns violent, it becomes red-collar crime.
+This can take the form of killing a witness in a fraud trial to silence them or murdering someone who exposed the fraud, such as a journalist, detective or whistleblower.
+Perri and Lichtenwald defined red-collar crime as follows:“This sub-group is referred to as red-collar criminals because they straddle both the white-collar crime arena and, eventually, the violent crime arena.
+In circumstances where there is the threat of detection, red-collar criminals commit brutal acts of violence to silence the people who have detected their fraud and to prevent further disclosure.”According to a 2018 report by the Bureau of Labor Statistics, homicide is the third highest cause of death in the American workplace.
+The Atlantic magazine reported that red-collar criminals often have traits of narcissism and psychopathy, which ironically, are seen as desirable qualities in the recruitment process, even though it puts a company at risk of employing a white-collar criminal.

+One investigator, Richard G. Brody, said that the murders might be difficult to detect, being mistaken for accidents or suicides:

+“Whenever I read about high-profile executives who are found dead, I immediately think red-collar crime,” he said.
+“Lots of people are getting away with murder.”

 Occupational crime

-Individuals may commit crime during employment or unemployment.
+Occupational crime is “any act punishable by law that is committed through opportunity created on the course of an occupation that is legal.”
+Individuals may commit crimes during employment or unemployment.
 The two most common forms are theft and fraud.
 Theft can be of varying degrees, from a pencil to furnishings to a car.
 Insider trading, the trading of stock by someone with access to publicly unavailable information, is a type of fraud.

 Crimes related to national interests

 The crimes related to the national interests consist mainly of treason.
-In the modern world, there are a lot of nations which divide the crimes into some laws.
+In the modern world, there are a lot of nations which divide crimes into some laws.
 "Crimes Related to Inducement of Foreign Aggression" is the crime of communicating with aliens secretly to cause foreign aggression or menace.
-"Crimes Related to Foreign Aggression" is the treason of co-operating with foreign aggression positively regardless of the national inside and outside.
+"Crimes Related to Foreign Aggression" is the treason of cooperating with foreign aggression positively regardless of the national inside and outside.
 "Crimes Related to Insurrection" is the internal treason.
-Depending on a country, criminal conspiracy is added to these.
-One example is Jho Low, a mega thief and traitor who stole billions in USA currency from a Malaysian government fund and is now on a run as a fugitive.
+Depending on the country, criminal conspiracy is added to these.
+One example is Jho Low, a Malaysian businessman and international fugitive who stole billions of US dollars from 1MDB, a Malaysian sovereign wealth fund.